mobilitymaintenancepeterborough/mobilitymaintenancepeterborough.github.io/README.md

    <li><strong>I haven't used my scooter for a while and now when I go to turn it on it doesn't start, what should I do?</strong>
  <br>  If you haven't used your scooter for a while and haven't charged the batteries in that time, the batteries may need to be replaced.
 We are always at hand to help so if you have a problem, please phone us on 07947 436394 so we can advise you further.
     <p>
+    <li><strong>I have left my mobility scooter switched on a while and now it has stopped working, why has this happened?</strong>
+ <br>  Your scooter may have a sleep or power saving mode to preserve battery life.
+Try turning the key off and then on again and this may fix the problem.
  <p>
+   <li><strong>My mobility scooter lights aren't working</strong>
+ <br>  A bulb may have come loose during use and simply needs securing, or it may require replacing if old or broken

+    If the bulb is new and securely in place then it may be a loose connection that needs fixing.

+    These are a few simply checks we recommend before calling for help with repaits, but if you require our help, please phone us on 07947 436394 so we can advise you further.

 </ul>